-Box 2: Useful sources of official information
+Box 1: Useful sources of official information

 International situation reports and resources

-Nucleic acid assays for nCoV-2019 are already available at several Australian reference laboratories and testing should be performed in conjunction with jurisdictional public health units.
-At present, current World Health Organization (WHO) advice is to test patients that meet the case definition for nCoV-2019 infection, regardless of whether another respiratory virus is detected, as co-infections may occur.
-However, balancing the need to maintain a low threshold of suspicion with the capacity of reference laboratories to perform high throughput and timely tests.
+Nucleic acid assays for SARS-CoV-2 are available at several Australian reference laboratories and commercial tests are expected in the near future for diagnostic laboratories.
+Current World Health Organization advice is to test patients who meet the case definition for COVID-19, regardless of whether another respiratory virus is detected, as co-infections may occur.
+However, the need to maintain a low threshold of suspicion must be balanced with the capacity of laboratories to perform high throughput and timely tests.

-It made recommendations to ensure clear governance, preparing for the need for unexpected interventions (including the closure of three hospitals to control the outbreak), the effective distribution of outbreak alerts and directives, the need for effective crisis communication, and the value of robust and timely surveillance.
-With the involvement of healthcare workers as cases, the Commission highlighted the need to listen to front line workers and unions and ensure a robust safety culture and effective infection control.
+The SARS Commission made detailed recommendations, including endorsing the “importance of the precautionary principle that reasonable efforts to reduce risk need not await scientific proof [which] was demonstrated over and over during SARS”.
+It made recommendations regarding clear governance, preparing for the need for unexpected interventions (including the closure of three hospitals to control the outbreak), effective distribution of outbreak alerts and directives, the need for effective crisis communication, and the value of robust and timely surveillance.
+With the involvement of health care workers as cases, the Commission highlighted the need to the need to listen to frontline workers and unions and ensure a robust safety culture and effective infection control.

-It is too early to tell how this outbreak will unfold, but we need to be prepared at all levels of the healthcare system, with a key tenet of this response being rapid and reliable communication.
-This should include advice to clinicians and patients on who, how and when testing should be performed, and how to manage patients with suspected and confirmed infection.
-Australia is yet to be significantly challenged directly by any of the three coronavirus outbreaks to date – should this outbreak spread to Australia, public health authorities, governments at all levels, researchers and clinicians, laboratories and the community will need to work together in a timely manner to ensure an effective response.
+In Australia, we need to continue to be prepared at all levels of the health care system, with a key tenet of this response being rapid and reliable communication.
+This should include advice to clinicians and patients on who should be tested, how and when testing should be performed, and how best to manage patients with suspected and confirmed infection.
+Australia has not been significantly challenged by the two previous zoonotic coronavirus outbreaks.
+However, current indications are that this new pathogen is more transmissible than previous coronaviruses.
+With cases now reported in Australia, public health authorities, governments at all levels, researchers and clinicians, laboratories and the community need to continue to work together in a timely manner to ensure an effective response.